-I continue to work with colleagues at NOAA's National Climatic Data Center on the development, evaluation and uncertainty quantification of their various surface temperature products.
-Most latterly a new version 4 of the Sea Surface Temperature product ERSST has been published along with a quantification of its uncertainties.
-An expanded uncertainty analysis has been completed and is currently under review.
+I continue to work with colleagues at NOAA's National Centers for Environmental Information on the development, evaluation and uncertainty quantification of their various surface temperature products.
+Most latterly a new version 5 of the Sea Surface Temperature product ERSST has been published.
+An uncertainty analysis is in progress.

 I recently was co-lead on a workshop with SAMSI and IMAGe on developing new and novel statistical approaches to surface temperature homogenisation.